archdevlab/llvm-minimal-git/README.md

 This repo contain spirv-headers-git and spirv-tools-git package.
 Why so?
 Because SPIRV-LLVM-Translator depends on it.
 Easier to have it in this repo and compile them at the same time of compiling LLVM.

+### glslang

+This repo contain glslang-git package.
+Why so?
+Because glslang depends on SPIRV-Headers and SPIRV-Tools.
+So it feel more natural to have this package in this repo.

 ### Mesa

 Why mesa packages are not in a separate repo.
-No technical reason, just easier for me to have it in this repo and because mesa and llvm are closely tied together, everytime llvm changes/updates, mesa needs to be rebuilt.
-If you want to just compile Mesa packages and not interested about LLVM and SPIRV package you can go ahead, no problem
+Because mesa and llvm are closely tied together, everytime llvm changes/updates, mesa needs to be rebuilt.
+Another reason is that, everytimes glslang version change, archlinux recompile mesa against glslang new version, so it feel more natural to have this package in this repo.
+If you want to just compile Mesa packages and not interested about LLVM, SPIRV and glslang package you can go ahead, no problem.

 #### 20/01/20233